thebashpotato/MattDev_NvimConfig/README.md

 * **Node version manager is a better way** [nvm](https://github.com/nvm-sh/nvm)

-### :loadspeaker: If you are using Fish, get the following
+### :loudspeaker: If you are using Fish, get the following

 * **fisher** package manager [Install instructions and Docs](https://github.com/jorgebucaran/fisher)